Showing posts with label translations. Show all posts

 Sappho 16

-Fragment 16 is one of only 3-6 reasonably complete fragments that remain from Sappho, who Plato called "the 10th muse," the inventor of lyric poetry as we know it, whose influence lasted for centuries.
+Fragment 16 is one of only five reasonably complete fragments that remain from Sappho, who Plato called "the 10th muse," the inventor of lyric poetry as we know it, whose influence lasted for centuries.
 How conveniently ironic this erasure was of a woman - a woman for whom the word Lesbian was coined in fact.
-This incomplete poem -- another one where (especially in stanza 2) translations go to die -- provides a hint why her revered works were burned by popes.
+This incomplete poem -- another one where (especially in stanza 2) translations go to die -- provides a hint why her poems were burned by popes.
 One can only guess how provocative what is missing must be.

 Some say men will come, flex arms or lay the ground